Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: Numerical Simulation and Analysis

 \subsection{Composition of Super Stabilizers}

-The set of stabilizer generators is composed based on the detected erased qubits.
+The set of stabilizer generators is composed based on detected erased qubits until the previous measurement rounds, before each syndrome measurement round.
 In this study, we formed super stabilizers by Stace’s method.
 The sets of stabilizer generators are formed into super stabilizers by using a Union-Find data structure, as shown in the pseudocode in Algorithm~\ref{algo:UF-stab}.
 We can execute this algorithm to generate stabilizer generators for a system with erasures in $O(\log N)$ time steps for $N$ qubits.

 The composition of stabilizer generators reduces the effective code distance.
 The length of the shortest logical operator (composed of a corresponding chain of physical operators) that traverses the larger, composed stabilizer generator becomes shorter than the shortest logical operator in the usual surface code with no erasures.
 The existence of a shorter logical operator results in a decrease in the effective code distance.